Seeding data to AWS Snowball Edge

 You can find examples at the official AWS documentation.

 As an output for the last command, you'll get the secret and access keys.
-Write them down somewhere — you'll need them later.
+Write them down somewhere — you will need them later.

 Adding Snowball Edge as an S3-Compatible